Friday, January 9, 2026

 Alexandra Gabunia, 2026

-Rocko Iremashvili’s sculpture David (2024, polyester) occupies a pivotal discursive position within contemporary Georgian plastic arts.
+Rocko Iremashvili’s sculpture David (2024, fiberglass) occupies a pivotal discursive position within contemporary Georgian plastic arts.
 Its year-long inclusion in the permanent exhibition of the Georgian National Gallery signals not only institutional recognition, but also the work’s status as an epochal engagement with the classical tradition.
 This sculpture proposes a modern, existential re-reading of the biblical narrative, redirecting attention away from the act of combat itself toward its psychological aftermath - namely, states of ontological emptiness and profound exhaustion.

 Throughout the history of art, the figure of David has functioned as a semiotic vessel for power, aesthetic perfection, and divine providence.
 Iremashvili radically disrupts this lineage.
 Where Michelangelo’s David embodies pre-battle cognitive focus and idealized anthropocentrism, and Bernini’s interpretation captures the kinetic intensity of Baroque action, Iremashvili’s David inhabits the void that follows triumph.
 Heroic triumphalism is deliberately rejected in favor of a “minor key.”
 The figure’s pronounced asthenia and adolescent corporeality undermine traditional heroic tropes, suggesting that victory is not secured through physical domination, but through a complex psychological negotiation in which the “small” overcomes the “mighty” at a considerable inner cost.